marcgreenstock/data-api-suite/packages/aurora-data-api/README.md

 })
 ```

-Note that `name` is ommited from the object because it is defined by the key.
+Note that `name` is omitted from the object because it is defined by the key.

-See [The docs on RDSDataService#executeStatement](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/RDSDataService.html#executeStatement-property) for more information on how to structure your parameter in the "RDSDataService way".
+See [The docs on RDSDataService#executeStatement](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/RDSDataService.html#executeStatement-property) and the [SqlParameter documentation](https://docs.aws.amazon.com/rdsdataservice/latest/APIReference/API_SqlParameter.html) for more information on how to structure your parameter in the "RDSDataService way".

 ### How values are transformed